It is normally a good idea to tell your creditors if you are in financial difficulties, not ignore them.

 Letter from a lender or a debt collector soon after your bankruptcy can usually be ignored – either the OR may not yet have told the creditor or the creditor’s systems haven’t yet been fully updated yet.

 One exception is if you get a Letter before Claim/Action, this is a special letter that has to be sent before a court case is started.
-It’s a bit easier to reply giving your bankruptcy details now than have to stop the court case.
+It’s easier to reply giving your bankruptcy details now than have to stop the court case.

 If a creditor continues to call or write, then write or email them with your bankruptcy details and ask them not to contact you again.
-After this it is extremely rare to be contacted further, this isn’t something you need to worry about.

 If a creditor keeps contacting you after you have told them you are bankrupt, pass the details to your OR.
+This is very rare – not something to worry about.

 Debts where court proceedings are underway